personaelit/personaelit.github.io/articles/Emergent-Patterns-In-Obsidian-Graph-View/index.md

 ---

-I've become a wee bit obsessed with [Obsidian](https://obsidan.md.).
+I've become a wee bit obsessed with [Obsidian](https://obsidian.md.).

-If you're not familiar with it, it is a note  taking tool that has some nifty features.
+If you're not familiar, Obsidian is a note-taking tool packed with nifty features.

 I've been using it for a while, but only lately, have really started to exercise the features.